cyberbotics/webots/docs/automobile/vehicle-toyota.md

 ## ToyotaPrius

 Model of a Toyota Prius car using the Car PROTO as a base.
-The contactMaterial of the wheels is "ToyotaPriusWheels" This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).
+The contactMaterial of the wheels is "ToyotaPriusWheels".
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

 %figure